stephanie-chenn1/frontend-my-happy-glucose/README.md

   - Glucose
   - Fitness
   - Mood
-- Dashboard to easily access reports for different features
+- Dashboard to easily access reports for different activities
-- Daily summary of the activites you tracked
+- Daily summary of which activites you tracked
 - Login page

 ## Dependencies